How much hair will I save and will I need a wig?

 Do you use any capping machines?

 No. We have achieved far greater results using Penguin Cold Cap’s manual cold caps.
 Our cappers bring each cap to the customized temperature, adjust it tightly to the head, and change them in quick intervals.
+Penguin has machines that it chooses not to use because they simply do not save as much hair as its manual cap system.

 Do you travel to hospitals outside of the areas listed on your website?